lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - 1:55?? (the V is a little ambiguous)
 - If "major" means "short name" in Erajan, what does "minor" mean?
 - The birdbath by the outdoor entrance to the Basement has flagstones arranged around it in a circle of 8, with an outer circle of 16 stones.
 This seems significant. (planet clues from 3rd era map?)
-- There may be a releationship between the term "dead end" used in _A New Clue_ and the Tomb (see associated note from the tomb).
+- There may be a relationship between the term "dead end" used in _A New Clue_ and the Tomb (see associated note from the tomb).

 ### Current open access problems